liang2kl/mkdocs-blogging-plugin/docs/index.md

 meta_time_format: '%Y-%m-%d %H:%M:%S' # The format used to parse the time from meta
 ```

-Of all the options mentioned above, these ones deserve special attention:
+Of all the options mentioned above, these deserve special attention:

 - `time_format` in *global settings* is used to change the display style of the time, with higher priority than `locale`.